 What is easyCBM Reading?

 easyCBM Reading is a set of measures for assessing early literacy skills from kindergarten to sixth grade.
 Some of the measures are group administered and some are individually administered.
-Testing can be administered entirly online.
+Testing can be administered entirely online.

 The easyCBM Reading measures are designed to integrate with a Response to Intervention (RTI) model and provide critical data to your instructional decision making process.
 Developed by researchers at the University of Oregon, these assessments measure skills in the Common Core State Standards and the Big Ideas in Beginning Reading. easyCBM Reading is comprised of eight curriculum-based measures (CBMs) that assess multiple literacy skills at each grade level with standardized administration and scoring.